DavidAraujo98/SIO/Project-3/Analysis Report.md

     in https://busybox.net/about.html

-With BusyBox the attacker has access to a ful suite of utilities it may need to continue to exploit the system.
+With BusyBox the attacker has access to a full suite of utilities it may need to continue to exploit the system.

+### **Persistence**

+When it comes to set a way for future access, the attacker will use a *Boot or Logon Autostart Execution* technique, particularly by setting up a **reverse shell** (can be seen in package **24745** of netmon.pcap) to the IP/Port of **96.127.23.115/5556**.
+This is possible by adding the command that creates this connection to the **crontab** file, that executes a specific command in a specific time windows, in this case, the attacker set it to be executed whenever possible.

 ### **Exfiltration**

+As to the data the attacker may have stollen, the actions taken by it indicate that the **passwd** and **shadow** file were explored.
+Not only that, more importantly, also the **RSA keys for the SSH** tunnelling and the private **SSL certificates** are also exposed and potentially stollen.
 ### **Impact**

+In the end, by having exposed all of this data, and now knowing the **admin's password**, since it is **hardcoded in app.py** the attacker placed a images demanding a ransom to be paid in the value of **100 bitcoins** with the threat that, know having access to the system permanently via the reverse shell, the attacker can delete whatever data it choses.
+Finally, the user restart the docker application.

 ## Vulnerabilities
 This is just a short list of all the vulnerabilities previously mentioned.
 See the previous explanations to see where they exist and how they can be mitigated.